doteins/full-stack-open/README.md

 - **Part 1**: Introduction to React

 Each part consists of multiple exercises and projects that build upon the concepts learned in the course.

+## Usage

 You can find the assignments number and their corresponding solutions in the respective part folders.

-Feel free to explore the code and assignments in this repository.
+Each part may have its own README file with detailed instructions and explanations.
+Follow the instructions provided to set up and run the assignments or projects.